celestiaorg/docs/docs/developers/troy-smart-contract-tutorial.md

 --rpc-url http://35.208.160.145:8545 --private-key $PRIVATE_KEY --broadcast
 ```

-Once the contract has been deployed to Ethermint, we can use `cast send` to
+Once the contract has been deployed to Troy, we can use `cast send` to
 test sending transactions to it:

 ```sh